Annual Changes to the Nasdaq-100 Index®

 NEW YORK, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® ( NDX), which will become effective prior to market open on Monday, December 20, 2021.
+10, 2021 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® (Nasdaq: NDX), which will become effective prior to market open on Monday, December 20, 2021.

 The Nasdaq-100 Index® is composed of the 100 largest non-financial companies listed on The Nasdaq Stock Market and dates to January 1985 when it was launched along with the Nasdaq Financial-100 Index, which is comprised of the 100 largest financial stocks on Nasdaq.
 These indexes act as benchmarks for financial products such as options, futures, and funds.
 The Nasdaq-100 Index® is reconstituted each year in December, timed to coincide with the quadruple witch expiration Friday of the quarter.

-As a result of the reconstitution, the following six companies will be removed from the Index: CDW Corporation ( CDW), Fox Corporation ( FOXA/FOX), Cerner Corporation ( CERN), Check Point Software Technologies Ltd. ( CHKP), Trip.com Group Limited ( TCOM), Incyte Corporation ( INCY).
+As a result of the reconstitution, the following six companies will be removed from the Index: CDW Corporation (Nasdaq: CDW), Fox Corporation (Nasdaq: FOXA/FOX), Cerner Corporation (Nasdaq: CERN), Check Point Software Technologies Ltd. (Nasdaq: CHKP), Trip.com Group Limited (Nasdaq: TCOM), Incyte Corporation (Nasdaq: INCY).

 Information